TritonDataCenter/manta/README.md

 "make check" checks both JavaScript style and lint.
 Style is checked with [jsstyle](https://github.com/davepacheco/jsstyle).
 The specific style rules are somewhat repo-specific.
-Style is somewhat repo-specific.
 See the jsstyle configuration file in each repo for exceptions to the default jsstyle rules.

 Lint is checked with [javascriptlint](https://github.com/davepacheco/javascriptlint).  ([Don't